novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-94.md

 "Hmm?"

-"It's all good, but is a 35-hour workweek during weekdays okay?"
+"It sounds promising, but would a 35-hour workweek feasible from a business perspective?

 "There's a reason for it."